Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Esophagitis is the irritation and inflammation of the lining of your esophagus, or food pipe.
+Esophagitis is the irritation and inflammation of the lining of your esophagus.
+The esophagus is the food pipe.
 Because the lining of the esophagus is sensitive, many things can cause swelling and irritation.

 These are some possible causes of irritation and inflammation:

 Stomach acid in the food pipe.
-If you have gastroesophageal reflux disease (GERD), stomach acid that leaks backward into your esophagus on a regular basis may cause esophagitis.
+If you have gastroesophageal reflux disease (GERD), stomach acid leaks backward into your esophagus.
+If this happens on a regular basis, it may cause esophagitis.

-Medications such as aspirin or other anti-inflammatory drugs
+Medicines, such as aspirin or other anti-inflammatory medicines

 Infections that weaken your immune system